itravers/HostMon/README.md

 Version 0.2
 -grid.php is now working.
 -Added config/menu section.
+-Backend successfully ran for 100 days, 16 million pings, no issues detected.

 Version 0.1
 -Added ability to add new device.
 Not done yet.